-Are the 118 individuals arrest the week of June 9th the individuals the article is suggesting should be released without any accountability?
+Is the author of the article suggesting the 118 individuals arrested the week of June 9th, be released without any accountability?
 Glad I do not live in Kentucky.

 Yes, in a perfect world, government employees would work with these individuals to clean up their act, provide training/education, find them a job, and help them to become a productive member of society.
 Of course, it would be nice if we could all ride unicorns and sing kumbaya all day.

 Should Kentucky just give up?
 Of course not.
-However, those who continue to preach reform, claim there will be millions in savings, believe “evidence-based” secret, proprietary algorithms will make better decisions than experienced judges need to study who will be affected by the changes, how, and if the changes will result in improvements.
-The last ten years does not appear to be improvement.
+However, those who continue to preach reform, claim there will be millions in savings, believe “evidence-based” secret, proprietary algorithms will make better decisions than experienced judges, need to study who will be affected by the changes.
+Then determine how, and if, the changes will result in improvements.
+The last ten years is certainly not improvement.